sunny2601/spree_myriad_options/README.md

 just for that product.

-This extension bypasses the LineItem/Variant/Option Value relationship to make that uneccessary.
+This extension bypasses the LineItem/Variant/Option Value relationship to make that unnecessary.
 You just create the list of Option Types and Option Values normally in Spree, and associate those as needed to Products.
 A LineItem then has many OptionValue's directly, and only is tied to the 'master' variant for that product.